 - Nourish the underlying systemic deficiency with tonifying, circulatory and warming herbs like Gui Zhi (Cinnamon Twig), or other key warming herbs which will be combined to target specific systems in the body that are not in a state of optimal function.
 Biomedically, this could be the enteric nervous system of the Gastrointestinal tract, the circulatory system, the liver enzymes, the thyroid metabolic output, the Hypothalamic-Pituitary-Adrenal axis, etcetera.

 Each individual’s specific diagnostic findings will reveal the present state of their system, which is often referred to as the qi dynamic.
 With this diagnostic information, a synergistic formula is created to directly target the root of the autoimmune response in the body.
-In combination with a few lifestyle modifications, this helps return the body to a state of ease, and one that is not an optimal environment for inflammation.

 Sources: